xavierhampton/shareable-bingo/README.md

-A customizable bingo game that has a shareable link
+A customizable bingo game that has a shareable link.